joaovicente/spring-cloud-microservices-book/chapter1.md

-# A simple web app
+# The first web app

 After having installed Spring Boot you can now create a template web project called sentencestats using the command line as follows.